 The Index 5+5 is a double-sided packing cube that opens flat to expose each side individually.
 They weigh 5oz and carry 10 L.

 The Index 10 doubles the capacity and weighs 6oz, with an attachable shoulder strap included, so you can carry it outside of your bag.

 You can always look to Amazon or EBags for straightforward interpretations of a packing cube.

 However, I will say, when you pick up something that’s well made, you feel like “wow, this thing will never break,” and might even wonder if it’s necessary to be so strong.
 My experience is that I have actually had packing cubes tear or develop holes, although it took a while and I was able to repair them.
 But my approach is almost always to buy better quality from the start.

 Toiletry bags.
 Often clear cases meant to help organize your bathroom essentials, but have you noticed that many don’t come with a waterproof zipper?
 It feels like it defeats the purpose of a clear plastic siding.
 I am compelled to add, they also never seem to fit what I want to pack, like a toothbrush.
 Why?

 Multi section with hanger hook.
 I understand there are people who have a more extensive collection of toiletries than I do, and maybe a multi section, zippered compartment is great for them.
 These often include a hanger, for easier access without having to unpack.
 I have seen some of these packed and rolled up, and with all of the compartments and zippers, they are huge.
 Not for me.
 But, maybe there’s an opportunity to innovate in the future...

 Garment folders and suit organizers.
 I no longer need this, as we make wrinkle-free clothes.

 There are some good options, but I believe there’s the potential to make a better cube.
-I think we might have cracked the code with the new BluffCubes which are now available for sale.
+I think we might have cracked the code with our BluffCubes too.